Lycée Germaine Tillion (Le Bourget): The establishment today

 The high school offers high school general / technical teaching as well as a microlycée (a special unit to prevent students from dropping out of school).
 The high school hosts mainly students from Bourget, Dugny and Drancy.

 However, the deputy and mayor of Drancy, Jean-Christophe Lagarde, was upset at the opening of the new high school Bourget, claiming the new school in Le Bourget would take nearly twice as less Drancy students than originally announced (650 instead of 1200).
 The regional government however denied allegations and figures.

 The school opened in September 2014, becoming the 65th public high school in Seine-Saint-Denis.

 In 2016, the school authorities of Île-de-France renamed the Lycée du Bourget to Germaine Tillion.

 Pedagogical structure

 High School Pedagogical Structure for the year 2018-2019:

 Rankings and results

 Rankings

 In 2018, the school ranked 26th on a district scale (department of Seine-Saint-Denis), 109th on a regional scale (Ile-de-France) and 191st nationwide (France).

 Results

 Pass rates for Baccalauréat in 2017:

 Campus

 The grounds on which the school building (formerly known as École normale) was built were renovated for a cost of EUR 28.51 million.
-The building, with a capacity of 655 students, has an 1930s-style architecture.
+The building, with a capacity of 655 students, has a 1930s-style architecture.